 June 5: The Battle of France begins.

-June 5: General Charles de Gaulle becomes the Junior Minister of Defense for France.
+June 5: General Charles de Gaulle becomes the Junior Minister of Defence for France.

 June 5: The Netherlands rations petrol.